openflexo-team/pamela/src/site/markdown/getting_started.md

 }
 ```

-Add also the dependency to the `pamela-core` artifact:
+Add also the dependency to the `pamela-core` artifact (Java 8 required):

 ```groovy
 implementation group: 'org.openflexo', name: 'pamela-core', version: '1.5'
 ```

-or to use a SNAPSHOT version:
+or to use a SNAPSHOT version (Java 11 or later required):

 ```groovy
 implementation group: 'org.openflexo', name: 'pamela-core', version: '1.6.1-SNAPSHOT'
 ```

+**Important notice : **
+Note that Java 8 (1.8) is required for 1.5 last stable version but Java 11 is required from 1.6.1 version.

 #### 1.2.
 Use PAMELA with Maven